sbets/linkerd-canary/README.md

 kubectl apply -f automated_canary_analysis.yaml
 ```

+# Behavior on version updates

-Next updating action will create canary pod, split traffic, and analaze metrics from prometheus.
+The next update will create a canary pod, split traffic, and analyze metrics from Prometheus.
-In case if everything ok, it will update primary pod to the new version, and split 100% of traffic to the new primary pod.
+In case if everything ok, it will update the primary pod to the new version, and split 100% of traffic to the new primary pod.
-Canary pod will be removed once new primary pod is running.
+Canary pod will be removed once the new primary pod is running.

 ![Split traffic screenshot](image/canary_traffic_split.png)